 The book starts by telling the story of a young boy who was born in India.
-He comes from a poor family but his grandparents start a business, a restaurant and he remembers all of it, his family eating together and making meals.
+He comes from a poor family but his grandparents start a business, a restaurant.
+He remembers all of it, his family eating together and making meals.

 The funny thing is that Hassan’s memories are related to food but also family.

 I put myself in his shoes, remembering my childhood, and the fact that we never ate together as a family.

 I think it’s so important for a child to feel the love of his parents (for him and to feel that the parents love each other).
 To have harmony and peace in their home, these are very important things for a little boy or girl.

 I know kids or teenagers that are annoyed when they have to eat at home with their family and I told to some of them, that this is such a blessing.
 They don’t realize it.
 I wanted so much to have that in my family.

 Now that I am married, I do everything I can to have a happy family and to have a peaceful home.